-As a last observation, we note that $NR(z, x_a)$ is compatible with (or independent of) all base relations of RCC8 in the following sense: one can find for any $r \in \mathcal{B}{RCC8}$ regions z and x_a such that $\mathcal{KB} \models NR(z, x_a) \land r(z, x_a)$.
+As a last observation, we note that $NR(z, x_a)$ is independent of all base relations of RCC8 in the following sense: one can find for any $r \in \mathcal{B}{RCC8}$ regions z and x_a such that $\mathcal{KB} \models NR(z, x_a) \wedge r(z, x_a)$.
 Hence, if one knows that z is near to x_a one cannot infer anything about the RCC8 base relation holding between them.

-5 Nearness and Proximity Spaces
+5 Nearness Relations and Proximity Spaces

 As the relation NR is intended to model qualitative nearness relations we have to compare them with other formal models of qualitative nearness.
 A prominent qualitative nearness relation results from the neighborhood concept of topological spaces.
 A more fine-grained mathematical approach to nearness is provided by proximity spaces.
-These date back to ideas of Riesz presented in a congress talk in 1908 [14] and were rediscovered in the fifties by the mathematician Efremovič [5, 6].
+These date back to ideas of Riesz presented in a congress talk in 1908 [12] and were rediscovered in the fifties by the mathematician Efremovič [4, 5].
 He gave the axiomatic definition of a proximity space to become the basis for all following work on proximity spaces.
-We will not delve into the further development of research on proximity spaces but note that proximity spaces also became an important topic in the area of qualitative spatial reasoning [16, 2, 3, 4].
-For a historical overview on proximity spaces (until 1970) the reader may have a look at the introductory chapter of the classic monograph by Naimpally and Warrack [9].
+We will not delve into the further development of research on proximity spaces but note that these also became an important topic in the area of qualitative spatial reasoning [14, 1, 2, 3].
+For a historical overview (until 1970) the reader may have a look at the introductory chapter of the classic monograph by Naimpally and Warrack [8].